kanidm/kanidm/designs/resource_limits.rst

 * write rate limit (writes over time)
 * network request size

-The system limits that can not be account over-riden are:
+The system limits that can not be account overridden are:

 * maximum entry size
 * maximum number of multi value attributes